Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-7V4UPiBOshY,486.04,491.14.md

 ### Transcript

-> refund policy yep there is a 14-day no
+> refund policy yep there is a 14-day no questions asked refund policy is their regional pricing on the epic game store